limako/rpi-arduino/_episodes/01-introduction.md

 Arduinos only do two things.
 When they start, they run a function called "setup" that is executed only once.
 Then they run a function called "loop" which runs over and over again forever.
 That's it.

-Along the sides of an Arduino are two rows of sockets that can be used to connect with little wires, or "jumpers", to a breadboard.
+Along the sides of an Arduino are sockets that can be used to connect with little wires, or "jumpers", to a breadboard.
+(Or directly to a component).

 > ## Important:
 >